micahwoods/atcweb3/content/post/reflections-on-growth-rate-and-nitrogen/index.md

 7. On a trip to Australia in 2011, I visited a lot of golf courses and saw what the bentgrass turf looked like, and I was surprised in a few cases by how little N was applied to produce those surfaces.

 8. I kept checking N rates for bentgrass greens in Japan, and I came to realize that the amount predicted by a growth potential (GP) model with the maximum N set at 3 g N/m<sup>2</sup>/month was more than was actually being applied.
 I saw a lot of good greens that had N applied at a rate that was closer to a 1.5 to 2 g monthly link to GP.
-New research by [Bekken and Soldat](https://doi.org/10.1002/glr2.12024) on golf course nitrogen use efficiency comes up with a 2.3 g value.
+New research by [Bekken and Soldat](https://doi.org/10.1002/glr2.12024) on golf course nitrogen use efficiency comes up with a 2.3 g value for cool-season putting greens.

 9. In a place like Sydney, Australia, or Tokyo, Japan, running GP models for cool-season grass with the maximum set at 3 g N produces an annual N rate that is considerably higher than what I saw turf managers using to get good results.